RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## `readonly` and `const`

-In Javascript, mutability is the default, although it allows variable declarations with `const` to declare that the *reference* is immutable.
+In JavaScript, mutability is the default, although it allows variable declarations with `const` to declare that the *reference* is immutable.
 The referent is still mutable: